 Achieving 6 Star Energy Rating for Buildings in Victoria

 With a multitude of products and small appliances on the market designed specifically to make your power and water consumption considerably more efficient.
-We now have water saving shower heads, efficient globes, smart thermostats and switches that control the energy consumption of certain device
+We now have water saving showerheads, efficient globes, smart thermostats and switches that control the energy consumption of the certain device

-So if you are in the initially planning stage, you might consider the following points.
+So if you are in the initial planning stage, you might consider the following points.

 Climate in Your Area

 How energy efficient a house is has a lot to do with how well it maintains temperature.
 If a home doesn’t require much energy to heat and cool itself, chances are it’s extremely energy efficient.
 Climate considerations obviously impact on this, as does the orientation of a home.
 If for example, you live in a colder climate, you want to ensure your home makes the most of the sunshine it is exposed to.
 You’d have to make sure your windows and the main parts of the house will have good solar access.